OS Migration to Dissimilar Hardware: A Comprehensive Guide

 When Do You Need Dissimilar OS Migration?

-To migrate OS to dissimilar hardware, the most common situation is that you may update the hardware of current operating system, have a failed system with different hardware, deploy images to multiple computers, or just prevent hardware failure.
+To migrate OS to dissimilar hardware, the most common situation is that you may update the hardware of the current operating system, have a failed system with different hardware, deploy images to multiple computers, or just prevent hardware failure.

 Next, I will show you two real examples.
 You can see if you have similar problems.
 If so, please keep reading below.